Priestch/document-viewer/docs/get-started.md

 npm create @document-kits/viewer@latest my-app

 # There will be prompt to let you choose a template to start,
-# currently only one `vite-vue-template` supported.
+# currently support Vue3, Lit and Solid.js.

 cd my-app